-Here we are all for better book profits and fewer costs; that’s what it’s all about really.
+Here we are all for better book profits for non-fiction authors, with fewer costs; that’s what it’s all about, really.
 So first we’ll knock off some easy wins and then move onto advanced methods.

 1. Keep your Book Production Costs Low

 My first tip for better book profits is keeping production costs low in the first place.
-This may mean using a Book Design Template and learning styles in InDesign*, or simply keeping production costs to a minimum by getting three editing quotes from editors with testimonials.
+This may mean using a Book Design template and learning styles in Adobe InDesign*, or simply keeping production costs to a minimum by getting three editing quotes from editors with testimonials.

 The other way to save costs is to use Print on Demand, ordering a small number of personal author copies, like ten, rather than ordering in bulk from a printer (conceivably less per copy, but with a much higher risk).